OokamiNya/shell/4/[s]adman_[e]ric_[c]hristopher/README.md

   If you try to break and mess around with redirection, such as putting multiple pipes and nonsense, your shell will be spammed   with faces, as you deserve it.

 Function Headers:
+countchar - counts the num of substr in string (Arguments: char* , char) wrap_with_semicolons_LOL - Parses arguments by semicolons and sends each argument to doPipeStuff (Arguments: char*) strip - removes whitespace (Arguments: , char*) doPipeStuff - The main function for executing command line args.
+Mainly used for checking if there are any redirection symbols.
+Parses by pipes first, then checks for < and > accordingly.
+(Arguments: char*)